-A-304: Unemployment Benefit Information
+A-303: Unemployment Benefit Information

-Boards must be aware of the followingUnemployment claimants can access information on their most recent unemployment claim for benefits, such as benefit amounts, remaining balance, and payment information by:
+Unemployment claimants can access information on their most recent unemployment claim for benefits, such as benefit amounts, remaining balance, and payment information by:

-logging into the Unemployment Benefits Services
+logging into the Unemployment Benefits Services web page;

+calling the automated telephone system, TeleServ, at (800) 558-8321; or

 requesting a TWC staff callback through the External Contact Request System.

-Boards must ensure that if, after searching online for specific unemployment information, individuals find that the information is not available, Workforce Solutions Office staff instruct the individual to call the Tele-Center at 800-939-6631 and make a verbal request for the required information and documents.
+If, after searching online for specific unemployment information, individuals find that the information is not available, Workforce Solutions Office staff must instruct the individual to submit a request through the External Contact Request System or call the Tele-Center at 800-939-6631 and make a verbal request for the required information and documents.
 If the information the claimant requested is not available online or from the Tele-Center, the Tele-Center customer service representative will submit a request for a special written letter containing the necessary information.

 A-305: Law Enforcement Information Requests

-Boards must not release any official, confidential, or personally identifiable information (PII), except as identified in previous sections, even to law enforcement representatives.
+Boards must not release any official, confidential, or sensitive personal information (SPI), except as identified in previous sections, even to law enforcement representatives.

-Boards must ensure that all requests for such protected information are routed to TWC’s

-Fraud Deterrence and Compliance Monitoring (FDCM) Division for proper verification.
+Boards must ensure that all requests for such protected information are routed to TWC’s Open Records Division for proper verification.

 Boards must redirect requests to:

-TWC FDCM Division 101 E. 15th Street, Room 370 Austin, Texas 78778-0001
+TWC Open Records 101 East 15th Street, Room 266 Austin, Texas 78778-0001

+Phone: (512) 463-2422

-Phone: (512) 463-1875 Email: FDCM.Staff@twc.texas.gov
+Fax: (512) 463-2990 Email: open.records@twc.texas.gov

 Part B—Delivery of Services